labbealexandre/ascii_cam/README.md

 # ASCII Cam

 ASCII Cam is a python module for adding an ASCII filter to your camera.
+Tested with Ubuntu 20.04.

 ![20210704-170258](https://user-images.githubusercontent.com/47745899/124389968-d2f9a980-dce9-11eb-8fdb-829a0c683005.png)